-Doron is an experienced UKCP-registered psychotherapist and supervisor who trained at the Chiron Centre.
+Doron is an experienced psychotherapist and supervisor who trained at the Chiron Centre.
 He has held a private practice since 1998 with individuals, couples, supervisees, coaches and corporate clients.

 Types of therapy I offer